isel-leic-pdm/2324i/LEIC51N/outline.md

   * Application state, characterized:
     * Local to the screen
     * Global to the application (i.e. shared across screens)
+* Presentation State
+	* rememberSaveable
+	* Parcelable
+* Application state
 	* View model
 	  * Purpose and motivation
 	  * Lifecycle
 	  * As a means to preserve local application state across configuration changes
 	  * As the host of the execution of the screen's domain logic

 For reference:
 * [State in composables](https://developer.android.com/jetpack/compose/state#state-in-composables)